 Brewing Now: Your Cup Of Tea Gets Dearer By 5–10% As HUL, Tata Hike Prices

-Your cup of tea gets dearer as the two biggest players of packaged tea sellers — Hindustan Unilever Ltd. and Tata Consumer Products Ltd. — have announced price hikes across tea brands, effective this month.
+Your cup of tea may get dearer as the two biggest packaged tea sellers—Hindustan Unilever Ltd. and Tata Consumer Products Ltd.—have announced price hikes across tea brands, effective this month.

-Consumers can expect sticker prices to rise about 5–10% between October and December, sparking concerns over potential shifts in buying behaviour within the beverage market, which would erode volume growth of the companies.
+Consumers can expect sticker prices to rise about 5–10% between October and December, sparking concerns over potential shifts in buying behaviour within the beverage market, which could erode volume growth of the companies.

 The recent price hike is mainly triggered by unfavourable weather conditions, which has affected tea production in the country, increasing procurement costs for these companies.
-The purchasing prices for North India tea were 28% higher year-on-year for the July–September quarter to Rs 250 per kg.
+For TCPL, the average cost per kilogram of tea purchased at auction centres in North India during the September quarter rose 28% year-on-year to Rs 250.
 Likewise, south Indian tea prices rose 25%, now at Rs 128 per kg.
+HUL, too, experienced tea inflation of 25% over the previous year in the quarter ended September and over 20% increase when compared sequentially.

-"Tea price hikes have already started at multiple price points, and this will happen over the December quarter," Rohit Jawa, chief executive officer of HUL, told analysts in post-earnings call on Wednesday.
+"We have started taking calibrated price hikes in tea at multiple price points, and this will happen over the December quarter," Rohit Jawa, chief executive officer of HUL, told analysts in post-earnings call on Wednesday.
+HUL's tea portfolio includes brands such as Lipton, Brooke Bond, Taj, Tazaa and Red Label.

-The company, however, has gained market share in tea at the expense of unorganised competitors due to their stronger financial position, while those peers grapple with working capital and inventory issues.
-Yet, the category volumes have remained subdued, according to Jawa.
+HUL, however, has gained market share in tea, beating unorganised competitors, due to its stronger financial position, while peers grapple with working capital and inventory issues.

-TCPL, which owns brands like Tata Tea and Tetley, has taken price hikes of 5–6% and it will implement staggered price increases going further, D'Souza said.
+TCPL, which houses brands like Tata Tea and Tetley, has taken price hikes of 5–6% and it will implement staggered price increases going further, D'Souza said.

 However, TCPL will ensure that there is no compromise on market share.